Spurs edge Grizzlies 108-106, move into 9th place in West

 Murray scored 10 points in the fourth quarter, with a strong start to the period that had the Spurs up 11 near the midpoint.
 Memphis cut that to one before DeRozan scored with 59 seconds remaining.
 After a turnover by Morant, DeRozan knocked down a jumper for a 106-101 cushion with 22 seconds to go.

-But the veteran later missed two free throws that helped Memphis tie it.
+The veteran later missed two free throws that helped Memphis tie it.
+But the Grizzlies fell short again, just as they did by falling to Portland in overtime in their first game of the restart.

+“Again, I want to say give our guys credit for competing in the second half, but that’s not good enough,” Grizzlies coach Taylor Jenkins said.
+“We’ve got to be better for 48 minutes.
+I think these guys are quickly learning that after two games.”

 TIP-INS

-Spurs: Patty Mills played after sitting out the opener but Marco Belinelli missed the game with a sprained left foot. … Coach Gregg Popovich said the Spurs would have to wait and see if Bryn Forbes (right quadriceps) would be available for any of the restart.
+Spurs: Patty Mills played after sitting out the opener but Marco Belinelli missed the game with a sprained left foot. … Popovich said the Spurs would have to wait and see if Bryn Forbes (right quadriceps) would be available for any of the restart.

 Grizzlies: The game was the second of three in four nights to being the start for Memphis.
 The Grizzlies play New Orleans on Monday. … Brooks scored 16 points.